greggman/HappyFunTimes/docs/migration.md

         git remote add origin git@github.com:<githubname>/<reponame>.git
         git push -u origin master

-If you can't get it to commit it github and send me a link.
-I'll try to fork it, fix it, and submit a pull request.
+If you can't get your old game to work, commit it github and send me a link.
+I'll fork it, fix it, and submit a pull request.

 Once it works you can publish it as well.
 [For html games see](makinggames.md#hft-publish).
 [For Unity3D games see](unitydocs.md#publishing).